demisto/content-docs/docs/contributing/contributing.md

 All the free content (i.e. everything excluding Paid Content Packs) is open source and lives in the Cortex XSOAR [GitHub Repository](https://github.com/demisto/content), with a MIT license.

+In order to setup a developing environment that will help you create your content, you can use the [Set Up Your Dev Environment](..tutorials/tut-setup-dev#the-tutorial-starts-here) tutorial.
+The tutorial contains several parts including an elaborated process, you don't have to complete the entire tutorial you can just use it as a guide and to get real examples.

 After you have created your content, you must submit your content for our team to review and approve.

 There are three ways to submit your work: